Trousez/4-BIT-ALU/README.md

 ![CPU Hero Shot](images/Computer_running_closeup.jpg)

-This logbook documents my journey building a functional 4-bit ALU entirely from scratch using 404 discrete NPN transistors—completely free of integrated circuits for logic computation—alongside custom I/O boards designed in KiCad.
+This logbook documents my journey building a functional 4-bit ALU entirely from scratch using 404 discrete NPN transistors - completely free of integrated circuits for logic computation.
 Heavily inspired by the detailed schematics and instructional videos of the [Global Science Network](https://www.youtube.com/@GlobalScienceNetwork), this document serves as a raw, ground-up record of my notes, design decisions, and debugging logs.
 It is a working reference of practical engineering challenges, kept intentionally unpolished to capture the authentic, iterative process of bringing complex hardware to life.

 ## The Hardware Reality
 Building logic gates from raw physical components introduced electrical engineering challenges that do not exist in software simulations: